Cortalo/Cortalo.github.io/_posts/2022-09-14-fresh-install.markdown

 - It is okay to just change high DPI settings on the XLaunch shortcut.
 - I don't need to change the variables like `GDK_SCALE` etc.

+To [launch the server at start](https://superuser.com/questions/1372854/do-i-launch-the-app-xlaunch-for-every-login-to-use-gui-in-ubuntu-wsl-in-windows), put `config.xlaunch` in `Startup` folder.